-The primary objective of the NPAS project is to deliver a national service that provides the police service with capability from the air that maximises the benefits of air support to the delivery of frontline services.
+The primary objective of NPAS is to deliver a national service that provides the police service with capability from the air that maximises the benefits of air support to the delivery of frontline services.
 It is an integrated part of the wider policing strategy and harnesses innovation in the aviation sector for the benefits of policing.